ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 - Reliable performance after 2 years in field testing

-- Energy monitoring helps optimize utility plans
+- Energy monitoring helps improve utility plans

 - Quickest ROI on initial investment